Calming blues or vibrant hues? Discover the unlucky and lucky colours for Cancer

 Colours play a major role in the human psyche and often represent our moods or emotions.
 No wonder astrology attaches a lot of importance to different hues, giving rise to the concept of lucky and unlucky colours for every zodiac.
 This is especially true for those born under the highly sensitive water sign of Cancer.

-Besides lucky or power colours, some shades are also considered unlucky for each of the sun signs.
+Besides lucky or power colours, some shades are also considered unlucky for each sun sign.
 To make the best of astrological guidance, one must be aware of both palettes as per their zodiac charts and include favourable hues in their day-to-day lives while avoiding the rest.

 Power of colour psychology on zodiac signs